nikochiko/metapy/README.md

 # MetaPy

-A toy metacircular evaluator for Python, without using ASTs.
+A toy metacircular evaluator for Python, without using an AST library.

 Supported:
 - Only int data type